apollographql/graphql-tag/README.md

 #### Webpack loading and preprocessing

-Using the included graphql-tag/loader it is possible to maintain query logic, separate from the rest of your applications logic.
+Using the included `graphql-tag/loader` it is possible to maintain query logic that is separate from the rest of your application logic.
 With the loader configured, imported graphQL files will be converted to AST during the webpack build process.

 _**Example webpack configuration**_